Collections

 example.org/collections/?INDEX_NAME[menu][_collections]=Christmas Deals

-For more SEO-friendly URLs, you can write a custom router:
+For more SEO-friendly URLs, create a custom router:

 Hide the menu